trbutler/virtualmin-tools/README.md

 - A function to completely disable the proxy when trying to create SSL certificates from Let's Encrypt may be necessary.
 Still trying to determine if this is necessary.

 - The cache key setting may need to be tweaked.

-- The Virtualmin webapp installer and other parts of the interface link to the ports (that should be inaccessible externally) 81 and 444, rather than the proxied ports 80 and 443.

 ## Donations